snRNA-seq Guide: cluster QC

 • It may be reasonable to set a hard cutoff for mitochondrial rate - we’ll discuss more

 After nuclei QC, you’ll retain high QC nuclei with double scores, ready for clustering!
 But notably when evaluating brain snRNA-seq data, neurons have high levels of transcriptional activity than glia leading to different distributions of these QC metrics.
 This is visible in the bi-modal distributions of the nuclei sum UMI QC plots.
-Some of the nuclei that look fine might be low quality neurons, but we don’t know which neurons are neurons yet 🕵️!
-To understand what type of cells these nuclei are we’ll have to cluster.

-2. Feature Selection, Dimension Reduction, and Batch Correction
+1. Feature Selection, Dimension Reduction, and Batch Correction

 To cluster the nuclei we’ll need batch-corrected principal components (PCs).
 We won’t get in to too much detail here but our current method is GLM-PCA but quickly: